microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     GO
 ```

-5. You can test this new  procedure to see how Azure OpenAI will answer a question with product data by running the following SQL in a blank query editor in Microsoft Fabric:
+4. You can test this new  procedure to see how Azure OpenAI will answer a question with product data.
+Copy/Paste the below T-SQL Code in a new query window and Run the code:

     ```SQL-notype
     exec SalesLT.find_products_chat_api 'I am looking for a red bike'